dundunlikescoding/baba-is-you-toki-pona/README.md

 It is *preferred* that you only translate a little at a time, to let others translate too.

+I know we have 1787-ish lines left to translate, but those lines are much more interesting than the lines already done.

 ### Warnings

-This translation in not complete.
+This translation is not complete.
 It use some nimi ku lili for shortening purposes, as there are space constraints.

 ## toki pona